mishbah/Diving-into-ES2015/README.md

 We learned a great deal in this lesson about all the great new ways to handle parameters, variables, and objects using ES2015.
-Let's move on and see how arrow functions can make our lives easier!
+Let's move on and see how template strings can make our lives easier!